Announcing Informational Program for School Board Candidates

 The deadline for submission of the 2022 November school board election nominating petitions to the county clerk – for both individual and joint filings – July 25, 2022.

-IMPORTANT NOTE: Due to the ongoing state of emergency declared in response to the COVID-19 pandemic, the requirements for filing a nominating petition may be revised pursuant to statute, regulation, or executive order.
+IMPORTANT NOTE: Due to the ongoing response to the COVID-19 pandemic, the requirements for filing a nominating petition may be revised pursuant to statute, regulation, or executive order.
 Please contact the county clerk for details about filing procedures and any new developments in signature collection and other filing requirements.

 Additional Information and Resources